 This Roman theme remained alive in the later republican tradition that took the Roman republic, suitably idealized, as a model for the polity.
-In the words of Algernon Sidney (1990, 441), a seventeenth-century republican thinker, ‘he is a slave who serves the best and gentlest man in the world, as well as he who serves the worst’.
+In the words of Algernon Sidney (1990, p.
+441), a seventeenth-century republican thinker, “he is a slave who serves the best and gentlest man in the world, as well as he who serves the worst.”
 The theme recurs over the following century, especially among the American revolutionaries and their supporters.
-Thus the English clergyman and mathematician, Richard Price (1991, 77-78), could claim without fear of contradiction that those who live under the power of masters ‘cannot be denominated free, however equitably and kindly they may be treated’.
+Thus the English clergyman and mathematician, Richard Price (1991, pp. 77–8), could claim without fear of contradiction that those who live under the power of masters “cannot be denominated free, however equitably and kindly they may be treated.”
 Going even further, indeed, he could argue that in repealing the Stamp Act without renouncing the power to impose it, the Westminster Parliament cast itself as a master, albeit a kindly master, and saw the American colonists as its subjects.
-Commenting on the claim that gentle mastery is still mastery, and still inimical to freedom, he says: ‘This is strictly true of communities as well as of individuals’.
+Extending the claim that gentle mastery is still mastery, and still inimical to freedom, he says: “This is strictly true of communities as well as of individuals.”

 We saw earlier that there are two versions of the ideal of freedom associated respectively with Hobbes and Berlin: freedom as non-frustration and freedom as non-interference.
 The republican tradition hails yet a third ideal, freedom as non-domination: a freedom that requires that no one be in the position of a master or dominus in determining what you choose.
 Applied to a particular set of options, non-frustration requires the absence of hindrance with your actually preferred option; non-interference requires the absence of hindrance with your preferred option, regardless of which option you prefer to have; and non-domination requires the absence of hindrance with your preferred option, regardless of which option you prefer to have and regardless also of whether others are happy for you to enjoy that power of choice.